-This sweet, sour and spicy recipe for Mexican Fruit Salsa is a Master Recipe of sorts.
-Take the basic formula and use any fruit you like!
+Take the basic formula for this Fruit Salsa and use any fruit you like!
 If Pineapple Salsa is your favorite, you’re in luck but this recipe is also great for Mango Salsa, Peach Salsa and pretty much every combo we tried.
 We even loved it when we made it with fresh strawberries!
 I have all the details below.

 You’ll want to save this recipe for sure, because while farm fresh peaches, juicy watermelon and fresh berries are in season you’ll want to make batch after batch of this fresh fruit salsa.